 "There is still no disincentive to try and game the system.
 That is why Labour will bring in a tough penalty regime for the GAAR, with fines of up to 100% of the value of the tax which was avoided.

 "For the first time this will provide a tough and genuine deterrent to those who try to abuse the system and avoid paying their fair share of tax."

-Tax campaigner Richard Murphy backed the fines plan, which he sought to include in the GAAR as a member of the panel which helped draw it up.
+Tax campaigner Richard Murphy backed the fines plan, which he sought to include in the GAAR as a member of the panel that helped draw it up.